lewagon/dotfiles/01-Ruby/04-Hash-Symbols/04-Array-to-hash/README.md

 ## Background & Objectives

-A few small exercises her to get you manipulating arrays, hashes and blocks.
+A few small exercises here to get you manipulating arrays, hashes and blocks.
 Ready to consolidate your ruby skills?

 ## Specs